The Lov\'{a}sz-Cherkassky theorem for locally finite graphs with ends: Introduction

+The second author has extended \cref{t:LCh} to infinite -- not necessarily locally finite -- graphs where the set~$T$ is a countably infinite set of vertices, but does not contain ends.
 A cut $F$ is said to lie \emph{on} a set $\cP$ of edge-disjoint paths in~$G$ if $F$ consists of a choice of exactly one edge from each path in~$\cP$.
 For a vertex set $X\subset V(G)$, we denote by~$d_G(X)$ the number of edges of~$G$ between $X$ and its complement $V(G)\setminus X$.
 Note that this notation is consistent with the above definition of the degree $d_G(v)$ of a vertex $v$ of $G$ in that $d_G (v) = d_G(\{v\})$ for every vertex $v \in G$.